 In some cases, a judge can impute income to a parent who is underemployed.
 If the court believes a parent is purposely underemployed, especially to avoid paying more child support, the court can treat that parent’s income as if it is more than their actual earnings.
 Before imputing income, the court will determine the reason for unemployment.
 The court will also determine what assets that are available to use as support.

 Before modifying child support, you must obtain an order from the court.
 Many parents who amicably co-parent believe that they can reach an informal or oral agreement regarding a change in child support.
 This is particularly common where one party is unexpectedly laid off.
 They might ask the other parent for a break in child support for a time until they can get back on their feet.
 Even if the other parent agrees, that parent can pursue past-due child support in court, meaning the other parent can face arrearages and interest accruing.
 The recipient party often claims that they did not waive their right to the extra money; rather, they had agreed to allow them to defer full payment until the other parent’s circumstances improved.

 When pursuing a child support modification in NJ, it is crucial to obtain a written court order reflecting any changes in payment to protect yourself.
-If you have questions about how to modify a child support order in NJ, call The Law Offices of Peter Van Aulen at 201-845-7400 today, for a free consultation.
+If you have questions about how to modify a child support order in NJ, call The Law Offices of Peter Van Aulen at 201-845-7400 today, for a free initial consultation.
 Peter Van Aulen is a certified matrimonial attorney with over twenty-five years experience.
 He wants to try to help you.